-stThis curriculum was designed $\,$ to be taken $\,$ during the fall or spring semester. $\,$ No classes are offered during the summer semester.
+This curriculum was designed to be taken during the fall or spring semester.
+No classes are offered during the summer semester.
 Availability of this curriculum will be determined by a sufficient number of students enrolling in this program.
 COS 121 will be offered during the first 8 weeks of the semester; COS 122 will be offered during the second 8 weeks of the semester.

-Title Class/Lab/Credit edit
+Title Class/Lab/Credit

-121 es Manicure/Nail Technology I Manicure/Nail Technology II 4 4 6 6

-Total C Credits: 12

-Recommended Semester Schedule ·

-First Year -Fall c or Spring
+I. Major Course 25

-COS 121 Manicure/Nail Technology I 4 6 6 6
+COS 121 Manicure/Nail Technology I 4 6 6

 COS 222 Manicure/Nail Technology II 4 6 6